nguivo/PHP-APIs/README.md

 # Working With PHP APIs

-This project projects demonstrates how to make PHP API calls using curl.
+This project demonstrates how to make PHP API calls using curl.
 I demonstrate this by using the GitHub API.
 We carryout CRUD operations on any GitHub profile with the proper authentication.

 # How to Install
 1. Pull files from this repository into your own repository on a computer which is configured for PHP to run